akshiiitt/highlighterExtensionNotion/README.md

 ## Troubleshooting

-### "Configuration not found" error
+### "Missing Notion token or page ID" error
-- Make sure you've entered both the Notion token and database ID in the extension popup
+- Open Options and ensure both fields are saved

 ### "Notion API Error"
-- Check that your integration has access to the database
+- Ensure the Notion page is shared with your integration
-- Verify the database ID is correct (32 characters)
+- Verify the page ID is correct (32 characters, hyphens allowed)
 - Ensure your token starts with `secret_`

 ### Highlighting not working
-- Try refreshing the page after installing the extension
+- Make a fresh selection and try again
-- Check that the extension is enabled in Chrome settings
+- Reload the page after installing the extension

 ## Privacy & Security